clustermin/fastcron/src/content/docs/troubleshooting/connection-reset.md

 As [asked and answered at StackOverflow](https://stackoverflow.com/questions/1434451/what-does-connection-reset-by-peer-mean), `Connection reset by peer` means your web server forcefully closes/interrupts the connection.

-It may be caused by a network interrupt, or a fatal error of your web server.
+It may be caused by a network interrupt or a fatal error of your web server.

 Web server restarts may also cause this error.